-There are many misconceptions surrounding CBD and its uses.
-One of the misconceptions is that you cannot drive or operate machinery when using CBD oil.
+There are many myths surrounding CBD and its uses.
+One of the common misconceptions is that you cannot drive or operate machinery when using CBD oil.
 Thankfully, this is false.

 While full spectrum hemp-derived CBD products do contain trace amounts of THC, there is not nearly enough to cause intoxicating effects.
 In fact, CBD is considered by many to be the “anti-THC” of the cannabinoids.
 It has the ability to neutralize some of the effects of THC and is often used to help reverse a bad “high.”

 The reason for this is believed to be because CBD may reduce the activation of the CB1 receptor in the brain.
 This can make it difficult for the THC to bind because it changes the general shape of the receptor.
 If THC can no longer bind to the receptor, the intoxicating potential is reduced.